frobino/EclipseTrainingSlides/tracecompass/slides.md

 - **name**: The trace analysis module's name as it is displayed to the end user
 - **analysis_module**: Class that implements the `IAnalysisModule` interface.
 - **icon**: The icon associated to this analysis module.
-- **automatic**: Execute automatically when trace is opened, or on request by user
+- **automatic**: Execute automatically when trace is open, or on request by users
 - **applies_experiment**: If it applies to traces or experiments.

 ---